drixindustries/Rug-Killer-On-Solana/README.md

 - BullMQ for job queues

 **Integrations:**
-- Replit Auth for user authentication
 - Whop for subscription management
 - Stripe for payment processing
 - Rugcheck.xyz for risk scores
 - GoPlus Security for scam detection
 - DexScreener for market data
 - Jupiter for price verification

+**Deployment:**
+- Railway for production hosting
+- Automatic SSL with custom domains
+- PostgreSQL database on Railway

 ## 🛣️ Roadmap